-Although the U. S. Supreme Court had ruled in Shelley v.
-Kraemer (1948) that racial and religious covenants were unenforceable, the lawyers for the Jewish Community Federation had concluded that it would be hard to prove anti-Semitism because the proposed restriction did not contain any discriminatory language.
-The Jewish participants informed the mayor and members of city council they planned to bring a taxpayers' lawsuit against the city challenging the 60-40 Plan.
+Although Shelley v.
+Kraemer (1948) made racial and religious discrimination unenforceable, the lawyers for the Jewish Community Federation had concluded that it would be hard to prove anti-Semitism because the proposed restriction did not contain any discriminatory language.
+The Jewish participants informed the mayor and members of city council they planned to bring a taxpayers' lawsuit against the city challenging the 60-40 plan.
 The real issue, however, was whether neighbors had a right to pass judgment on who would make a good neighbor.
 The sole criterion, they argued, ought to be whether they could afford to purchase the property.
 After a brief debate, the mayor, members of city council, and the lawyer for the company capitulated.
 On September 21, 1953, the Shaker Heights City Council passed Resolution 5955 without the offending restriction.
 Jews apparently purchased most of the lots in the area east of Warrensville Center Road.
-So great was the increase in the school-age population of Shaker Heights in the 1950s that, in addition to a new elementary school, the city built a second junior high school.
+So great was the increase in school-age population in the 1950s that, in addition to a new elementary school, the city needed a second junior high school.

 In 1959, the bankruptcy of the Van Sweringen Company ended after twenty-three years in reorganization.
 The company conveyed its only remaining asset, about 169 acres of undeveloped land in Shaker Heights, Pepper Pike, and Beachwood to its last creditor, the National City Bank of Cleveland.
 The company's stock was transferred to a foundation created for the sole purpose of perpetuating the restrictions.
 The Van Sweringen Company Foundation, the Wall Street Journal reported, retained the "right to pass on any individual purchasing a residence, even in the resale of a home."
-The foundation required buyers to fill out the standard application form and continued to arbitrarily turn down African Americans.
+The foundation continued to arbitrarily turn down African Americans (as will be seen below).
 The board of the foundation was made up of three representatives selected by the mayors of the three suburbs.
 The Mayor of Pepper Pike served for many years as the president of the foundation.
-The restrictions continued to be enforced in parts of Beachwood and Pepper Pike.
+Modified restrictions also continued to be enforced in parts of Beachwood and Pepper Pike.
 This story is yet to be told.

-Ludlow: the Suburb's Achilles Heel
+Ludlow: The Suburb's Achilles Heel

-African Americans were still barred from purchasing property in Shaker Heights.
-Nevertheless, in 1956, increasingly affluent African Americans found a way to gain access to the Shaker school system.
-They began purchasing tax-delinquent lots in the part of the Ludlow Elementary School District located in Cleveland.
+By 1956, a group of African American professionals found a way to gain access to the Shaker school system.
+This was the first step toward full access to the suburb.
+They began purchasing tax-delinquent Van Sweringen lots in the part of the Ludlow Elementary School District located in Cleveland.
 This anomalous school district straddled the Cleveland/Shaker Heights boundary, an arrangement negotiated with the Cleveland School Board in 1912.
-With the restrictions sealing off the other boundaries of Shaker Heights with the city, Ludlow proved to be Shaker Heights' Achilles' heel.
+Ludlow proved to be Shaker Heights' Achilles' heel.44